Skip to main content

 You might see these errors while a stream is catching up.
 If you see these errors after a stream is caught up, you might need to tune the workload by either increasing Kinesis capacity in AWS or by adjusting the prefetching options in Spark.

-Avoid spilling data to disk
+Avoid disk spill

 If you have a sudden increase of data volume in your Kinesis streams, the assigned buffer capacity might fill up and not empty fast enough to add new data.
 Spark spills data from the buffer to disk, which slows down stream processing, and an event appears in the log with a message like the following: